ryanswalters/Norian/README.md

 wasp start
 ```

 For convenience, run `scripts/setup-dev.sh` to install dependencies and set up the database.
-The script checks that Node.js 18+ is installed and that the current directory is writable, then installs packages.
-It will abort with a helpful message if packages cannot be installed (for example when network access is disabled).
+The script automatically verifies that **Node.js 18+** is installed and that the current directory is writable before attempting to install packages.
+It fails early with a clear error message if the requirements aren't met or if packages can't be fetched (for example when network access is disabled).

+If the setup script stops:
+1. Check that your Node.js version is 18 or higher (`node -v`).
+2. Ensure the project directory is writable by the current user.
+3. Confirm the environment has internet access or a local npm cache.

 `scripts/dev_bootstrap.sh` is still available to automate a full start of the development server after setup.